janclemenslab/deepss_docs/docs/install.md

 __Libsoundfile on linux__: The graphical user interface (GUI) reads audio data using [soundfile](http://pysoundfile.readthedocs.io/), which relies on `libsndfile`. `libsndfile` will be automatically installed on Windows and macOS but needs to be installed separately with: `sudo apt-get install libsndfile1`.
 Alternatively, _DeepSS_ can be installed and used w/o the GUI (see below).

 ## Install _DeepSS_ with or without the GUI
-We then create an anaconda environment called `deepss` that contains all the required packages:
+Create an anaconda environment called `deepss` that contains all the required packages, including the GUI:
 ```shell
 conda env create -f https://raw.githubusercontent.com/janclemenslab/deepsongsegmenter/master/env/deepss_gui.yml -n dss
 ```

-This will also install the graphical user interface (GUI) `xb`.
-The information about the required packages is in [deepss_gui.yml](https://raw.githubusercontent.com/janclemenslab/deepsongsegmenter/master/env/deepss_gui.yml).
-If you do not need the `xb` GUI (for instance on a server), you can also install a plain version:
+If you do not need the `xb` GUI (for instance, for training _DeepSS_ on a server), install the plain version:

 ```shell
 conda env create -f https://raw.githubusercontent.com/janclemenslab/deepsongsegmenter/master/env/deepss_plain.yml -n dss
 ```

 ## Test the installation
 To test the installation, activate the conda environment and run these three commands in the terminal: